Cain Park is a summer performing art park owned and operated by the City of Cleveland Heights.

 - An outdoor covered amphitheater (Evans Amphitheater)

-- An air-conditioned art gallery (Audrey and Harvey Feinberg Art Gallery)
+- An air-conditioned art gallery (Feinberg Art Gallery)

 - Outstanding programming that includes professional theatrical productions, a nationally recognized Arts Festival, cabaret series, professional dance companies, children's programming, and concerts featuring national, regional, and local performers